In A Hurry? Our Top Reasons To Buy

 The new Pro V1/Pro V1x Balls are engineered to provide total performance for each player and unmatched quality and consistency on every shot.

-It is designed to give more speed to your shot.
+It is designed to give more velocity to your shot.
 I believe it is faster than you expect.

 Also, this Pro V1 features low ball spin for greater distances to give you a longer and expected range, and the Pro V1X has exceptional speed, high trajectory, less long game spin, drop-and-stop controls and there is more speed for a softer-feel.